Operational clarity for daily work

 Engineering Staffing Formula

-How many engineers does a hotel need?
-The hotel engineering department staffing follows the industry standard:
+How many engineers does a hotel actually need?
+Engineering staffing follows a long-standing industry rule of thumb:

 1 technician per 50 rooms + Chief Engineer

-This formula provides the baseline calculation.
-Adjustments depend on building age, system complexity, and hotel category:
+That's the baseline.
+From there you adjust for building age, system complexity, and hotel category:

 Hotel Type Rooms Recommended Staff